-Yes, you can get workers’ compensation benefits for injuries, even with a pre-existing condition.
-Here’s what the insurance companies won’t tell you.
+You may be entitled to workers’ compensation benefits when a workplace injury aggravates a pre-existing condition.
+Here’s what the insurance company won’t tell you.

-Workers’ compensation insurance companies are quick to flatly deny claims made by workers who have old workers’ comp injuries, unrelated prior injuries, or age-related health conditions.
+Workers’ compensation insurance companies are quick to flatly deny workplace accident claims made by employees who have old workers’ comp injuries, unrelated prior injuries, or age-related health conditions.

-But in most states, an injured worker is eligible for workers’ compensation benefits even when their on-the-job injury is a worsening of a pre-existing injury or condition.
+But most states’ workers’ compensation law says injured employees are eligible for workers’ comp benefits even when their work injury is a worsening of a pre-existing injury or condition.